Required Licenses

 Local Business Permits

-- Health Department Permit: Depending on your location, you may need this permit to ensure your cleaning practices meet health and safety standards.
+- Health Department Permit: Depending on your location, you may need a permit from the local health department, especially if your cleaning services involve food preparation areas or other sensitive environments.